w3f/Grants-Program/applications/eightfish.md

 First of all, all raw request data from user would be recored in the blocks, one by one.
 For a newly node joined, it could restore the latest global status of the Substrate on-chain node and the SQL db by rows.
 If there are too many blocks need to sync, another scheme is to get a snapshot from a trustful node, and catch up the latest blocks from that snapshot point.

 The second, we recommend that store the structured data (model object) into SQL database, and put other data (e.g. blob, picture, file) into a decentralized storage network, like IPFS.
-User upload the blob to IPFS, get the CID, and insert it into the content of the structured data, and upload the structured data to the EightFish powered application to store the content into the SQL database, the id-hash pair index into the Substrate on-chain storage.
+User upload the blob to IPFS, get the CID, insert it into the content of the structured data, and upload the structured data to the EightFish powered application to store the content into the SQL database, the id-hash pair index into the Substrate on-chain storage.

-This data separation model seems like the model Web2 application uses.
+This data separation model seems like the model a Web2 application uses.
 Model data is stored in the database, and pictures are stored in a public image bed service, the url of the picture will be inserted into the content of the model object.
 But here, it is for Web3.

 ### Ecosystem Fit